We provide a network of support services to make sure you're happy, healthy and secure, so you can get on with doing

 Welfare and guidance

 If you’re experiencing personal difficulties that are impacting on your university experience we'll provide support and guidance through our through our Student Wellbeing Service team.
 Our team can provide help with significant difficulties such as bereavement, serious ill health, bullying or sexual violence, harassment or abuse.

 Support and counselling

-We offer dedicated mental health services and counselling.
+We offer dedicated mental health support counselling and psychological therapies.
 You can register for a triage appointment with our Student Access to Mental Health Support (SAMHS) team.
 Our team will help you navigate your support options and agree on a tailored plan of psychological support.
 This includes assessing your suitability for counselling with our University Counselling Service.

 - Our mental health strategy